ilanschnell/pep570/slides.md

 ---

-# General Syntax and Semantics
+# Syntax and Semantics

-New syntax:
+Python 3.8 syntax:

     def name(positional_only_parameters, /,
              positional_or_keyword_parameters, *,